-After provisioning completes, execution returns to the original Demo-ProvisionAndCatalog script, which opens the Events page for the new tenant in the browser:
+After provisioning completes, execution returns to the original Demo-ProvisionAndCatalog script.
+The Events page opens for the new tenant in the browser.

 Provision a batch of tenants

 This exercise provisions a batch of 17 tenants.
-It’s recommended you provision this batch of tenants before starting other Wingtip Tickets SaaS Database per Tenant tutorials, so there's more than just a few databases to work with.
+We recommend that you provision this batch of tenants before starting other Wingtip Tickets SaaS database-per-tenant tutorials.
+There are more than just a few databases to work with.

-- In the PowerShell ISE, open ...\Learning Modules\ProvisionAndCatalog\Demo-ProvisionAndCatalog.ps1 and change the $DemoScenario parameter to 3:
+In the PowerShell ISE, open ...\Learning Modules\ProvisionAndCatalog\Demo-ProvisionAndCatalog.ps1.
+Change the $DemoScenario parameter to 3:

-- $DemoScenario = 3, to Provision a batch of tenants.
+- $DemoScenario = 3, Provision a batch of tenants.

 The script deploys a batch of additional tenants.
-It uses an Azure Resource Manager template that controls the batch and then delegates provisioning of each database to a linked template.
+It uses an Azure Resource Manager template that controls the batch and delegates provisioning of each database to a linked template.
 Using templates in this way allows Azure Resource Manager to broker the provisioning process for your script.
-Templates provision databases in parallel where it can, and handles retries if needed, optimizing the overall process.
-The script is idempotent so if it fails or stops for any reason, run it again.
+The templates provision databases in parallel and handle retries, if needed.
+The script is idempotent, so if it fails or stops for any reason, run it again.

 In the Azure portal, browse to your list of servers and open the tenants1 server.
-Click SQL databases and verify the batch of 17 additional databases are now in the list:
+Select SQL databases, and verify that the batch of 17 additional databases is now in the list.

 Other provisioning patterns

-Other provisioning patterns not included in this tutorial include:
+Other provisioning patterns not included in this tutorial:

-Pre-provisioning databases.
-The pre-provisioning pattern exploits the fact that databases in an elastic pool do not add extra cost.
-Billing is for the elastic pool, not the databases, and idle databases consume no resources.
-By pre-provisioning databases in a pool and allocating them when needed, tenant onboarding time can be reduced significantly.
+Pre-provisioning databases: The pre-provisioning pattern exploits the fact that databases in an elastic pool don't add extra cost.
+Billing is for the elastic pool, not the databases.
+Idle databases consume no resources.
+By pre-provisioning databases in a pool and allocating them when needed, you can reduce the time to add tenants.
 The number of databases pre-provisioned can be adjusted as needed to keep a buffer suitable for the anticipated provisioning rate.